How to Wax Eyebrows: The Step by Step Guide

 As soon as you see a wax burn, cool the skin with water or a wet cold compress and leave it on the skin.
 Don’t try to go over it with more wax, let it heal before waxing again.
 100% pure aloe vera gel, and Neosporin are great tricks to use throughout the day until the burn is gone.
 Avoid wearing, but do use sun protection to reduce pigmentation.

 READ: The Complete Guide to Waxing Facial Hair

 Waxing your eyebrows at home can seem daunting for beginners, and rightfully so!
 No one wants crazy-shaped or overly thinned-out brows.

-Our clear-cut step-by-step guide on how to wax your brows is a sure-fire way to get you started and become more and more confident to embark on your waxing journey.
+However, our clear-cut step-by-step guide on how to wax your brows is a surefire way to get you started and become more and more confident to embark on your waxing journey.